zammad/zammad-documentation/prerequisites-software.rst

 4. Elasticsearch
 ================

 For excellent search performance we use Elasticsearch.
-We support Elasticsearch 2.4+.
+The following Elasticsearch versions are supported:

+* Elasticsearch 2.4+